 After starting my career in Wellington, a new job has generally meant a new continent.
 From Sydney to Singapore, Portland, Amsterdam, Auckland, and now Los Angeles.

 Basketball has been my muse.
 It started when I was seven years old and 10,000 missed layups later, I'm still hooked.
 One of my more meaningful moments was making The Boroughs campaign back in New Zealand; a good chunk of the ad budget went on building five high-tech street courts.
-I also got to work with an actual street legend, Julius 'Dr J' Erving, and humiliated online -justifiably - after scrimmaging with Steven Adams.
+I also got to work with the actual street legend, Julius 'Dr J' Erving.

 Prior to joining the RGA Hustle team, I took a sabbatical to write and illustrate a children's book, as yet unpublished, about endangered animals and the women rangers of Africa, titled 'Ranger Wilma.'
 I'm working on a film tie in, of course.